There are multiple ways to implement WebRTC multiparty sessions. These in turn are built around mesh, mixing and routing.

 SFUs were new before WebRTC, but are now an extremely popular solution.
 SFU stands for Selective Forwarding Unit, and it acts like a router of media.

-An SFU receives the incoming media streams from all users, and then decides which streams to send to which users.
+An SFU is a WebRTC media server that receives the incoming media streams from all users, and then decides which streams to send to which users.

 This approach leaves flexibility on the user side while reducing the computational cost on the server side; making it the popular and cost effective choice in WebRTC deployments.